robertaassun/robertaassun/README.md

 # Hi there 🖖

-My name is roberta, Im student of computer engineering,
+My name is Roberta, Im student of computer engineering,

 beginner in software developer 👩🏻‍💻 from Brazil 🇧🇷.